 * * *

-I’m going Aretha henceforth; do you know another Aretha deserves to go by just her first name?
+I’m going Aretha henceforth; do you know another Aretha that deserves to go by just her first name?
 Right.

 She often played piano as accompaniment on her own recordings, including on “Respect.”